aarontgrogg/NoLoJS/_components/accordion/exclusive-open/index.md

 ---

 # Accordion - Exclusive Open
-- Add a `name` attribute with the same value to multiple `details` elements to restrict only one to be open at a time, similar to `radio` buttons.
+By adding a `name` attribute with the same value to multiple `details` elements you can force only one to be open at a time, similar to `radio` buttons, with no JS required.
-- JS: No